vaporsjs/ethers.js/packages/contracts/README.md

-Ethereum Contract Meta-Class
+Vapory Contract Meta-Class
 ============================

-This sub-module is part of the [ethers project](https://github.com/ethers-io/ethers.js).
+This sub-module is part of the [vapors project](https://github.com/vaporsjs/vapors.js).

 It is creating (at run-time) an object which interacts with an on-chain contract as a native JavaScript object.

 If you are familiar with ORM for Databases, this is similar, but for smart contracts.

-For more information, see the [documentation](https://docs.ethers.io/v5/api/contract/).
+For more information, see the [documentation](https://docs.vapors.io/v5/api/contract/).

 Importing
 ---------

-Most users will prefer to use the [umbrella package](https://www.npmjs.com/package/ethers), but for those with more specific needs, individual components can be imported.
+Most users will prefer to use the [umbrella package](https://www.npmjs.com/package/vapors), but for those with more specific needs, individual components can be imported.

 ```javascript